y8o/wid-analysis/README.md

    - data (main table for inequality indicators)

 3. **Query and Visualization**
    Python and matplotlib are used to query the data and generate visualizations.
-Currently, the project includes a plot comparing the top 1% pre-tax income share in the U.S. from 1915 to 2020.
+Currently, the project includes a plot comparing the top 1% pre-tax income share in the U.S. from 1915 to 2020, seen below

-## Sample Output

 ![Top 1% Income Share - USA](output/usa_top1_income_share.png)